 Indiegogo committed to continuing to support fundraisers for refugees.
 Fundraisers on Indiegogo’s open platform have raised millions of dollars, supporting a range of relief efforts, from charitable organizations offering access to healthcare in front-line countries, to job development for those who have resettled, to living expenses for individuals who have been displaced.

 JabaTalks committed to providing their automated self-coaching and interview platform to resettlement agencies to help refugees improve their interview skills and find full-time employment.
 Additionally, JabaTalks committed to assisting those companies committed to hiring refugees by providing access to its automated voice interview platform and technology.

 Johnson & Johnson committed to donating an additional $1.75 million to Save the Children, earmarked for refugees, to be spent in 2016 and 2017.

-Johnson & Johnson committed to expanding programmatic efforts from Lebanon and Jordan to Turkey and Egypt, and to shift its program focus to refugee education, mental health support, and community building initiatives for refugee parents, as well as launch a public awareness-campaign in support of refugees in the U.S.
+Johnson & Johnson committed to expanding programmatic efforts from Lebanon and Jordan to Turkey and Egypt, and to shift its program focus to refugee education, mental health support, and community building initiatives for refugee parents, as well as launch a public awareness-campaign in support of refugees in the United States.

 Karp Randel committed to leveraging their corporate network and expertise to garner more support for the Partnership for Refugees and encourage others to submit pledges and to support the future host organization.